tarababa/info_display/README.md

 info_display
 ============

-The primary purpose of this project was to for me to gain some experience with Python.
+The primary purpose of this project was for me to gain some experience with Python.
 Over time the project has grown and bits have been added on

 This project uses two Yoctopuce modules, a maxi display and the meteo module: